andris9/cipherstream/README.md

 # cipherstream

-**cipherstream** is a thin streaming layer for encryption/decryption.
+**cipherstream** is a thin streaming layer for encryption/decryption in Node.JS.

 ## Installation